 What Are Average Salaries for Entry-Level Auto Mechanic Jobs?

 Average salaries for entry-level auto mechanic jobs depend on your experience, location, industry and type of training.
 Additionally, many employers offer a minimum salary to auto mechanics who typically work on commission.
 Read on to learn more about salaries for this career.
-Schools offering Automobile Repair degrees can also be found in these popular choices.

 Automotive service technicians and mechanics are responsible for inspecting and repairing cars and some other types of vehicles.
 While all technicians and mechanics must have general knowledge of tools and parts needed to maintain and fix automobiles, some may also specialize in a specific aspect in the field.
 Some of these options include air conditioning or brake repair, wheel alignment, transmissions, and drivability.